ON STANDALONE FINANCIAL STATEMENT

 Report on Other Legal and Regulatory Requirements

-4. As required by the Companies (Auditor's Report) Order 2016 (the Order) issued bythe Central Government in terms of Section 143 (11) of the Act we enclosed in theAnnexure A' statement on matters specified in paragraph 3 & 4 of the said order.
+The Companies (Auditor's Report) Order 2016 ("the Order") issued by theCentral Government of India in terms of sub-section (11) of section 143 of the CompaniesAct 2013 we give in the "Annexure A" a statement on the matters specified inparagraphs 3 and 4 of the Order to the extent applicable.

 As required by Section 143(3) of the Act we report that:

-a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit.
+We have sought and obtained all the information and explanations which to the best ofour knowledge and belief were necessary for the purposes of our audit.

 In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

 In our opinion the aforesaid standalone financial statements comply with theAccounting Standards specified under Section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules 2014.

-f) On the basis of the written representations received from the directors as on 31stMar 2018 and taken on record by the Board of Directors we report that none of thedirectors is disqualified as on 31st Mar 2018 from being appointed as a director in termsof section 164(2) of the Act.
+On the basis of the written representations received from the directors as on 31stMarch 2019 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2019 from being appointed as a director in terms of Section164 (2) of the Act.

-h)With respect to the other matters to be included in the Auditor's Report inaccordance with rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+With respect to the other matters to be included in the Auditor's Report in accordancewith Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinion and to thebest of our information and according to the explanations given to us: